-Farrah Abraham Covers Up As She Grabs McDonalds In NYC
+Farrah Abraham Covers Up As She Grabs McDonald’s In NYC

 In another video, Farrah Abraham is seen jumping rope wearing nothing but daisy duke shorts and a bra, as she again looked out over the gorgeous Costa Rican landscape.

 Just hours later, the Teen Mom star was spotted frolicking on the beach completely nude for a photo shoot.
 She donned wet hair, which was worn in natural-looking waves, and bright red lips for the occasion.
-She used strategically place sand to cover up certain parts of her body as she posed for photos in her birthday suit.
+She used strategically placed sand to cover up certain parts of her body as she posed for photos in her birthday suit.